History of Raëlism: First wave of sexual advocacy

 Quebec remained as the epicenter for Raëlian campaigns and testing of experimental ideas.
 In December 1992, a project, called Operation Condom, was launched in response to a veto of the Montreal Catholic School Commission against the installation of high school condom vending machines.
 A mobile condom vendor— a pink van dubbed the "condom-mobile", was orchestrated by a Raëlian, who advocated the notion that extraterrestrial Elohim wanted the teens to live a long life of pleasure, and criticized the commission by quoting statistics about teen pregnancies and sexually transmitted diseases.
 About 10,000 condoms were distributed.

 In Montreal, on 7 July 1993, a conference about masturbation entitled "Yes to Self-Love" was hosted by Betty Dodson, Raël, and a Raëlian bishop.
 Betty Dodson, who came to Montreal the previous month, spoke about her dream of a worldwide masturbation campaign for the 2000 New Year's celebration.
 Raël described his doctrine about self-love, saying that it is how people become linked to the cosmos, while Daniel Chabot— a local college psychology professor, spoke about the psychological benefits of masturbation.
 Chabot's statements, along with his status within the sect, and his purported use of his psychological credentials to attract new recruits, led to some controversy with a corporation.
 The corporation won the suit, but was ultimately charged by Chabot.

 FIREPHIM

 In 1992, Raël founded FIREPHIM (Fédération internationale des religions et philosophies minoritaire), which according to Raël aimed to "protect the rights of religious, philosophical, sexual, and racial minorities".
 This resulted from the death of a friend of Raël, Jean Miguères, who was assassinated after the anti-cult group AFDI had declared him a cult leader.
-Simultaneously he wrote a book denouncing the French justice system, Le Racisme religieux nancé en France par le gouvernement Socialiste.
+Simultaneously he wrote a book denouncing the French justice system, Le Racisme religieux financé en France par le gouvernement socialiste.

 FIREPHIM became defunct in 2000, replaced by a different group, CAP (Coordination des Associations et Particuliers pour la Liberté de Conscience) which served a similar purpose.